Update: we've added new apps to this list ready for Christmas 2018.

-If you like eBooks you need the Kindle app: it syncs automatically between iPhone and other devices so you’re always at the right place, it boasts a huge library of content and the recent revamp has made it even nicer to spend time in.
+If you like eBooks you need the Kindle app (opens in new tab): it syncs automatically between iPhone and other devices so you’re always at the right place, it boasts a huge library of content, and a revamp has made it even nicer to spend time in that it once was.
 The iPhone’s Night Shift mode means reading in bed shouldn’t keep you up all night either.

 The iPhone's weather app is good, but if you'd rather have one that's evil then Carrot (opens in new tab) is the weather app for you: it tells you the weather in a cheerfully abusive manner, and you can fine tune the abuse to match your political views or tolerance for foul language.
 There's a fun AR feature, endless customization options and an excellent Apple Watch app and complication too.
 Download it now, meatbags!

-Apple's own Messages app is really good, but it's Apple-only and most of us have pals using other devices too.
-Enter WhatsApp, the world's favorite chat app: provided you're on Wi-Fi or have a generous mobile data allowance you can send messages and media to anywhere in the world with the convenience of SMS and the cost of a thing that doesn't cost anything.
+Apple's own messaging app is really good, but it's Apple-only and most of us have pals using other devices too.
+Enter WhatsApp (opens in new tab), the world's favorite chat app: provided you're on Wi-Fi or have a generous mobile data allowance, you can send messages and media to anywhere in the world with the convenience of SMS and the cost of a thing that doesn't cost anything.

-The Maps app in iOS has got a lot smarter recently and can tell you what bus to catch from where (as can Google Maps), but when it comes to mastering public transport in the world's biggest cities CityMapper is the app you need.
+The Maps app in iOS has got a lot smarter over time and can tell you what bus to catch from where (as can Google Maps), but when it comes to mastering public transport in the world's biggest cities Citymapper (opens in new tab) is the app you need.
 It combines multiple feeds from different public transit agencies to work out the most efficient route, compares the cost with Uber and even tells you the best bit of the platform to stand at while you wait.

 Before you sign up for Apple Music, check out Spotify (opens in new tab) first: not only is it a superb music streaming service with excellent high-quality options for paying subscribers, but it also works brilliantly with multiple devices: we can start a song on our phone and then play it on our Android TV, pick up where we left off with the Echo in the kitchen and control everything with Siri or Alexa.
 Brilliant.

 Google's fast, free and, er, filter-y photo editor can transform your images in ways the default Photos app can only imagine.
-There's lots of fun stuff in Snapseed, and plenty for the pros too, including curves and RAW editing.
-It's a particularly good companion for the Plus iPhones and the iPhone X, whose cameras already take superlative shots.
+There's lots of fun stuff in Snapseed (opens in new tab), and plenty for the pros too, including curves and RAW editing.
+It's a particularly good companion for the iPhone XS and iPhone X ranges, whose cameras already take superlative shots.
 That plus Snapseed can make magic.

 You may already know the wonderful VLC (opens in new tab) as one of the very best video apps for Mac or PC, a Swiss Army Knife that can play formats we haven't even heard of and do all kinds of cool things to them.
 The iOS version of VLC is just as wonderful.
 The main draw is its ability to play media without first having to convert it, but it also streams from everything and works with all the major file sharing platforms.